philcryer/fak3r.com/content/post/howto-build-nginx-with-http2-support.md

 YYY.YYY.YYY.YYY - - [30/Sep/2015:03:02:08 +0000] "GET / HTTP/2.0" 200 357616 "-" "Mozilla/5.0 (Macintosh; Intel Mac OS X 10.11; rv:40.0) Gecko/20100101 Firefox/40.0"
 ```

-Sweet, there's that `HTTP/2.01 designation!
-Next let's use `curl` to test it, at the same time we can see everything it's doing by looking through the headers: (notice, you'll need version 7.33.0 or better, otherwise it won't support the `--http2` flag):
+Sweet, there's that `HTTP/2.0` designation!
+Next let's use `curl` to test it, at the same time we can see everything it's doing by looking through the headers: (notice, you'll need a curl version 7.33.0 or newer, otherwise it won't support the `--http2` flag):

 ```
 # curl -I -L -k --http2 --verbose https://XXX.XXX.XXX.XXX